Skip to content

 This is a basic but production-ready Mautic installation tutorial, that you can run in a SMALL production environment with real data from your customers.
 This tutorial keeps everything as simple as possible but will require some basic understanding of the Linux command line.

-If you are new to Mautic or the Linux command line, first try this much simpler Mautic tutorial: Mautic 4.4.11 installation on Ubuntu 22.04 with PHP8.0 and MariaDB 10.6, it’s the simplest way to get started and the probability of anything going sideways is minimal.
-It’s designed to give you a quick success using the command line so you can have an easy victory and gain the confidence to later advance with this second part.
+If you are new to Mautic or the Linux command line, first try this much simpler Mautic tutorial: Mautic 4.4.12 installation on Ubuntu 22.04 with PHP8.0 and MariaDB 10.6, it’s the simplest way to get started and the probability of anything going sideways is minimal.

 Pre-Installation